aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 When you have created an access token again, use the above command to register it.
 The old access token is overwritten by the new one.

 !!! note
     Access tokens currently expire in one month.
-When your access token has expired, create and register again.
+When your access token has expired, create and register another access token again.

 ## Remote Builder

-First, create a definition file to build the container image.
-The following example is definition of adding package to the container and executed command when the container run, based on Ubuntu container image from Docker HUB.
+First, create a definition file to build a container image.
+The following example defines installation of additional packages to the container image and commands to be executed when the container image is run, based on Ubuntu container image from Docker Hub.
 For more information about definition files, see [Definition Files](https://repo.sylabs.io/c/0f6898986ad0b646b5ce6deba21781ac62cb7e0a86a5153bbb31732ee6593f43/guides/singularitypro35-user-guide/definition_files.html).

 ```
 [username@es1 ~]$ vi ubuntu.def